IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-5.png)

-7. Locate the **VMware Shared** navigation link near the top-left of the page.
+7. Locate the **VMware Shared** navigation link at the top left of the page.
 Click the URL to return to the overview page for all VMware Shared instances.

 ![](_attachments/shared-managing-6.png)